-It is recommended that seawalls comply with the design requirements of the 'Environmentally Friendly Seawalls' publication by the former Sydney Metropolitan CMA and Department of Environment and Climate Change NSW in June 2009 (ISBN 978 1 74232 254 4).
-The OEH will be able to supply a copy of the publication upon request.
+It is recommended that seawalls comply with the design requirements of the 'Environmentally Friendly Seawalls' publication by the former Sydney Metropolitan CMA and Department of Environment and Climate Change NSW in June 2009 (ISBN 978 1 74232 254 4)6.
 These guidelines are regarded as current best practice guidelines.